forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 A: You must:

 * Update the plug-in to the latest version by following [these instructions](./en/v3.x/getting-started/install/#upgrade-plug-in).
-* To update to a specific version of the plug-in, run: `sfdx plugins:install @salesforce/sfdx-scanner@{{ site.data.versions-v2.scanner }}`
+* To update to a specific version of the plug-in, run: `sf plugins install @salesforce/sfdx-scanner@{{ site.data.versions-v2.scanner }}`

 #### Q: How can I use Code Analyzer in my CI/CD?
-A: Use the `sfdx scanner:run` command in any scripts used by your CI/CD.
+A: Use the `sf scanner run` command in any scripts used by your CI/CD.
 We also recommend that you:

 * Keep an artifact of the results.
 Use the `-o | --outfile` flag to write your results to a file.
 * If any violations meet or exceed the provided value, use the `-s | --severity-threshold` flag,.
 The `-v | --violations-cause-error` flag has been deprecated.